The Mainland

 Tuathanas Achnahaird

 Taking on the land that reaches from Achnahaird to Rhu Beag and the River Garvie re-united an old landholding has opened new possibilities for the Tanera Project.
 The view from the farm is graced by the West Highland landmarks of Stac Pollaidh and Suilven.
 The location offers the same peace and seclusion our on-island guests experience, with a view to develop this space for multipurpose use.
-While we are not accepting direct bookings for the farm currently, use of this space can be requested by local organisations through Am Bothan Community Fund.

 For more information, contact us directly via manse-bookings@summer-isles.com or check our FAQs here.